HussainAlii/Cheatic-Android/README.md

     <!-- Outcomes -->
 ## Overall Outcomes/Achievements

-  1. Solving Sudoku game.
+  1. Solving Sudoku game by using backtracking algorithm.

-  2. Solving Tic-Tac-Toe game.
+  2. Solving Tic-Tac-Toe game by using minimax algorithm.

+  3. Provide User friendly interface design.

-### How it works
+## How it works
   <div>
-  <summary>Using Python to generate positive and negative images:</summary>
+  <summary>Using Python to create classification model:</summary>
   <ol>
     <li>
       <p>Before the training, we start by collect hundreds of images that are divided into two sections, Positive and negative images.</p>